Cambodia programs available for:

 26 - 31° C

 Step into a simpler time with a journey through Cambodia—the modest country with a grand and complex history.
 No matter what your itinerary holds, you can count on a lifetime of incredible memories on an Antipodeans trip to Cambodia.
-Whether it’s snorkelling in the crystal clear waters of the Sihanoukville beaches, checking out the bustling night markets of Phnom Penh, or simply pausing to watch the boats pass along the colourful Mekong River, each day brings new a adventure.
+Whether it’s snorkelling in the crystal clear waters of the Sihanoukville beaches, checking out the bustling night markets of Phnom Penh, or simply pausing to watch the boats pass along the colourful Mekong River, each day brings a new adventure.
 Up Siem Reap way, a visit to Southeast Asia’s grandest monument—the legendary Angkor Temples, is a must.
 Here you’ll stand as millions of others have, by the towering remains of the mighty Khmer Empire for an experience that never ceases to impress—even after the tenth or hundredth visit.

 “The people were the happiest I’ve ever met, even though they have practically nothing—constantly smiling, helpful and willing to learn.
 There is nothing more heart-warming than seeing the difference we made to their community.”